-Further information is provided in the Group's viability statement on page 98.
+Further information is provided in the Group's viability statement

 The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the financial review.
 In addition, the Group's risks and risk management processes can be found within the risk management and internal controls.